GryphusOneSeven/WorkshopJavaOOP/README.md

 # workshopJavaOOP

+Before you start the workshop, you need to create a git repository.
+It must be in public so that I can check your work.
+You will have to push your code each time you finish an exercice.

 ## What is Java and what is it used for

 Java is a programming language and a platform.
 Java is a high level, robust, object-oriented and secure programming language.